This week inHusker history

 1913: In the wake of the dispute over the playing status of Clinton Ross, Nebraska is said to be threatening to drop Kansas from its 1914 football schedule.

-1933: Once-beaten Nebraska ends the season No. 2 nationally in an Illinois professor's math-based rankings.
-Also, the Big Six reconsiders its ban on radio broadcasts of games.
+1933: Once-beaten Nebraska ends the season No. 2 nationally in the Dickinson Rating System, an Illinois professor's math-based rankings.
+(There would be no AP polls until 1936).

 DeFruiter on program

 «1943: Former Husker halfback and future NFLer Bob DeFruiter is among the offensive stars as the March Field 4th Army Air Force team downs Pacific, 19-0.

 1963: Miami pursues Bob Devaney to succeed Andy Gustafson as head coach.

 1983: Tom Osborne is uneasy as oddsmakers list Nebraska as an 11-point favorite over Miami in the Orange Bowl.
 Dean Steinkulhler, meanwhile, adds the Outland Trophy to his hardware haul.

 1993: Respect for Nebraska is in short supply as the Huskers prepare for the national title game.
 Meanwhile, the Butkus Award goes to Trev Alberts.